Vietnam

 Besides metro trains and city buses, I also hired Didi cars to transport me from the airport to the hotel, and vice versa.

-The DiDi application can be found in the Alipay application and no separate download is needed.
+The DiDi application, often referred to as the "Chinese Uber", can be found in the Alipay application and no separate download is needed.

 Similar to Grab in Singapore, the type of vehicles and its associated fare can be seen easily from the App (right photo).
+The platform offers multiple vehicle classes ranging from budget Economy to Premium rides.
 At the end of the trip, the actual cost of the trip will then be shown to allow payment to be made (far right photo).

 Accommodation